50th for Jack and Jenny Davis

 50th for Jack, Jenny Davis

-BLOOMINGTON — Jack and Jenny Davis of Bloomington will celebrate their 50th wedding anniversary with a vowel renewal ceremony in the church they were married.
+BLOOMINGTON — Jack and Jenny Davis of Bloomington celebrated their 50th wedding anniversary with a vow renewal ceremony in the church where they were married.

 Jack and Jenny Bray were married on July 8, 1973 at Mt.
 Zion Presbyterian Church, Mt.
 Zion.